gdoor-org/gdoor-org.github.io/web-installer.md

 # Web Installer
 Welcome to the GDoor Web Installer, used to program the latest GDoor firmware on your GDoor hardware adapter.

-Please read the [documentation](/documentation/getting-started.html) first for hardware requirements needed before flashing the firmware.
+Please read the [documentation](/documentation/getting-started.html) first for hardware requirements and how to proceed after flashing it.

 <esp-web-install-button
   manifest="assets/firmware/manifest.json"